VS

 Whether family car or daily driver – which one offers more room, flexibility and comfort?

-Seats: Mercedes E Class Wagon offers a bit more seating capacity – 5 vs 4.
+Seats: Mercedes E Class Wagon offers more seats – 5 vs 4.

-In terms of boot space, the Mercedes E Class Wagon offers significantly more room – 615 L compared to 185 L. That’s a difference of about 430 L.
+Looking at boot space, the Mercedes E Class Wagon offers significantly more boot space – 615 L compared to 185 L. That’s a difference of about 430 L.

-When it comes to payload, Mercedes E Class Wagon clearly takes the win – 645 kg compared to 385 kg.
+When it comes to payload, the Mercedes E Class Wagon carries considerably more – 645 kg compared to 385 kg.
 That’s a difference of about 260 kg.

 Who wins the race in the data check?

-The Mercedes E Class Wagon sits well ahead of its rival in the objective data comparison.
+The Mercedes E Class Wagon stands well ahead of its rival in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.